Conkwer/satpixie-crt-shader/README.md

 # Satpixie CRT Shader for RetroArch

 A backport of the Albatross 1.1 improvements to the newpixie CRT shader for RetroArch, featuring full customization controls that were previously only available in the ReShade version.
-Also added the veriant for ReShade since the original CRT-NewPixie_Albatross_1.1.fx had a bug with the blur sliders.
+Also added the variant for ReShade since the original CRT-NewPixie_Albatross_1.1.fx had a bug with the blur sliders.

 ## What is Satpixie?